Ingesting Data

 which

-we want to drop before we ingest it.
+you want to drop before you ingest it.
 Here is how this could look like:

 Parquet